States' rights

-Background
+Constitutional origins

-The balance of federal powers and those powers held by the states as defined in the Supremacy Clause of the U.S. Constitution was first addressed in the case of McCulloch v.
-Maryland (1819).
-The Court's decision by Chief Justice John Marshall asserted that the laws adopted by the federal government, when exercising its constitutional powers, are generally paramount over any conflicting laws adopted by state governments.
-After McCulloch, the primary legal issues in this area concerned the scope of Congress' constitutional powers, and whether the states possess certain powers to the exclusion of the federal government, even if the Constitution does not explicitly limit them to the states.
+The compact theory of the Union, was articulated by John Taylor of Caroline in New Views of the Constitution (1823), in which he argued that the states are parties to the Constitution with discretion concerning the federal government's infractions and retain sovereignty over powers not delegated to the federal government.
+Taylor traced the roots of this theory to the drafting of the Articles of Confederation and the Constitution, pointing to the ratification process—in which the states, not the people of the United States as a whole, approved the document—and the rejection of a proposed federal veto over state laws, as evidence of this theory.
+This view was contested by nationalists who argued for a broad interpretation of federal power.
+The Supreme Court addressed this debate in McCulloch v.
+Maryland (1819), where Chief Justice John Marshall asserted that the federal government, when acting in its constitutional powers, was supreme over any conflicting state laws.
+After McCulloch, rulings concerned the scope of Congress's enumerated powers and whether the states retained any reserved powers to the exclusion of the federal government.

 The Supremacy Clause

 The Supremacy Clause of the U.S. Constitution states:

 This Constitution, and the Laws of the United States which shall be made in pursuance thereof; and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land; and the judges in every state shall be bound thereby, anything in the constitution or laws of any state to the contrary notwithstanding.
 (Emphasis added.)

 In The Federalist Papers, ratification proponent Alexander Hamilton explained the limitations this clause placed on the proposed federal government, describing that acts of the federal government were binding on the states and the people therein only if the act was in pursuance of constitutionally granted powers, and juxtaposing acts which exceeded those bounds as "void and of no force":

 But it will not follow from this doctrine that acts of the large society which are not pursuant to its constitutional powers, but which are invasions of the residuary authorities of the smaller societies, will become the supreme law of the land.
 These will be merely acts of usurpation, and will deserve to be treated as such.